have a ball

 H

-• to have a great time
+• To have a great time and enjoy yourself very much.

 Example Sentences

-Origin
+Etymology and Origin

-Share your opinions4 Opinions
+Share your opinions1 Opinion

 It refers to a fancy dance as the standard of having a good time.